fkarg/fkarg.github.io/staged/brain-work.md

 ### Misandry
 Throughout the book, there is a low-key but noticeable hatred against men.
-It is mostly distracting, honestly.
+It is more distracting than anything else.

 Problems and mistakes from women are framed as innocent or excusable, while there is close to no chance left unused to take subtle stabs at men.
-The male protagonist is described as having straight up anger issues, and his mistakes make him seem like a bad person more often than not.
+The male protagonist is described as having anger issues, and his mistakes make him appear to be a bad person.
 Reading how he 'supposedly' thinks or acts is alienating - no one would do that.

 I would love to read the same content in a neutral tone.
-The forced framing of people, interactions and situations makes it seem unnatural and harder to understand.
+The forced framing of people, interactions and situations makes it unnatural and harder to understand.